cfengine/documentation/reference/promise-types/packages.markdown

 ```

-**Notes**:
-A few package managers keep a separate notion of patches, as opposed to
-package updates.
-OpenSuSE, for example, is one of these.
-This provides
-an analogous command struct to the packages for patch updates.
-The
-regular expression must match the entire line (see [Anchored vs.
-unanchored regular
-expressions](#Anchored-vs_002e-unanchored-regular-expressions)).

 #### package_patch_command

+**Description**: Command to update to the latest patch release of an
+installed package

+If the package manager supports patching, this command should patch a
+named package.
+If only patching of all packages is supported then
+consider running that as a batch operation in `commands`.
+Alternatively
+one can end the command string with a `$` symbol, which CFEngine will
+interpret as an instruction to not append package names.

 **Type**: `string`

 **Allowed input range**: `.+`

-**Description**: Command to update to the latest patch release of an
-installed package

 **Example**: